-But GRH board chair Geoff Bellew has greatly enjoyed his nearly decade of volunteer service with Grand River Hospital’s board of directors.
+But GRH board member Geoff Bellew has greatly enjoyed his nearly decade of volunteer service with Grand River Hospital’s board of directors.

 Grand River Hospital’s board includes 19 directors of the corporation, 12 of whom are elected for three-year terms.
 The GRH board includes representation mostly from the cities of Kitchener and Waterloo.
 Members of the board include individuals with a wide range of private and community expertise, who volunteer their time to lead the governance of Grand River Hospital.

 Geoff has spent nearly four decades in financial services, technology and consulting services.
 He has also generously given his time to not-for-profit agencies and boards in Waterloo Region and nationally.

 At GRH, Geoff has been an active participant in board matters.
 Since his appointment, he has served as chair of several committees and vice-chair of the board.
 In 2015, he was elected board chair, completing his term in 2017.
 Geoff sees the hospital as a very unique environment, unlike any other sector in which he’s been involved.